gvwilson/11-techbook/README.md

 and from [<a href="#Ud1999">Ud1999</a>], but your tastes may vary.

+Reading first will also help you understand what knowledge is already public or well understood, and that can help make your arguments even stronger.

 ## Tip 5: Start with a learner persona.

 A *learner persona* is a fictional character that captures key aspects of